LeadWoods0902/DandD_Nightmare_Plague/Medicine/Effiria.md

 	- Stirring rod
 	- Filter
 - Fine Knife
+- Mincing Tool
-- Pestle
+- Bowl

 #### Method:
-1. Prepare the Flocket
+1. Prepare the Etheria
-	1. Halve each fruit
+	1. Cut the Etheria root into manageable chunks
-	2. Remove the seeds
+	2. Mince the Etheria into a paste
-	3. Finely dice the flesh
+	3. Finely slice the Crimson Nettles ($\approx$
-	4. Grind the seeds using the Pestle
 2. Prepare the equipment
 	1. Mount the flask above the flame
 3. Brew